rsxy/micropulser/README.md

 This is my first public project for quite some time, please feel free to contribute or drop me a note! :-)

 ## To do
-* more testing, oscilloscope pictures
+* more oscilloscope pictures
-* better documentation
+* compare fixed functions to using variables
-* code refining
+* configurable delta parameter